immunogenomics/HLA_analyses_tutorial/tutorial_association.md

   --export A \
   --out ${imputed}.QCed_HLA_tf.best_guess

-# Here we do not specify dosage and export the data to a amtrix
+# Here we do not specify dosage and rather use best-guess genotype to export the data to a matrix

 # output HLA names without "_T", "*", and ":" as a workaround in R
 head -n1 ${imputed}.QCed_HLA_tf.best_guess.raw | cut -f7- | tr "\t" "\n" | sed -e "s/_T$//" | sed 's/*/_/' | sed 's/:/_/'  > ${imputed}.QCed_HLA_tf.best_guess.allele_name.txt